Interactive Investor: History

 Interactive Investor International was founded in 1994 by Sherry Coutu and funded by angel investors Richard Caruso and John Cooper, and the venture capital company, Arts Alliance.

 In 1995, Coutu hired Tomas Carruthers from ESI to bring trading capability and equities to supplement the company's fund-management information.
 Initially launched to provide front-end research to the investment community, it also provided a platform for investors to communicate through discussion boards.
 The name was changed to Interactive Investor following the company's withdrawal from the South African and Asian markets.
+Coutu was CEO and Chairman until just before the company's flotation, when Carruthers was named as CEO and Coutu remained Chairman.

 The company has grown to be the UK's second-largest retail investment platform, with more than 300,000 customers and more than 7.4 million unique users per annum.

-It was floated on the Alternative Investment Market of the London Stock Exchange in February 2000, gaining a first-day valuation of £550m.
+It was floated on the London Stock Exchange in February 2000, gaining a first-day valuation of £550m.
 The company was unprofitable in that year, and by July 2001 its share price had fallen below 25 pence after reaching 415p in March 2000, during the dot-com bubble.
 Later in 2001, Australian financial services group AMP bought Interactive Investor for a little over £50m, and its investment platform was merged into AMP's Ample brand.

 Tomás Carruthers, the company's CEO, was retained by AMP, and in 2003 he regained control through a buy-out.
 Until its purchase in 2022 by Abrdn, interactive investor was a private limited company incorporated in 2003 and majority owned by funds advised by J.C.
 Flowers & Co, a leading private equity firm. ii first provided a dealing service in 2010, when it joined forces with Halifax Share Dealing, and went on to set up its own dealing function and customer service centre, based in Glasgow, in 2011.